 All stuff on the web-site is available and on stock however sometimes we have to wait for our suppliers.

-Outside the EU you can allow a maximum 20 days for shipment.
+Outside the EU about 20 days for a shipment.

 My preview web-player doesn’t work.